daniswastaken/my/README.md

 ## Information 📌
-This is my portfolio hosted on GitHub page.
+This is me Danis, nice to meet you!
+And welcome to my portfolio website repository.

-## Update !!!
-Used for 2nd project, which is my school class art gallery